WUR Library

 Which options do I have when I want to use copyrighted material on Brightspace or in a reader?

-In short, teachers have the following options when they want to use copyrighted materials in their Brightspace course or in a reader:
+In short, teachers have the following three options when they want to use copyrighted materials in their Brightspace course or in a reader:

 Back to top